BlueBrain/MorphIO/doc/feature/spikeReport.md

 Not at this level.
 A higher level class can could provide a custom container if that's necessary for performance reasons.
-At this class, the interface is designed in a way that the implementation does not need to cache anything.
+At this class, the interface is designed in a way that the implementation does not need to cache anything under normal conditions (no operation times out).
 This means that the container can be handed over to the consumer and rely on RVO and move semantics to avoid unnecessary copies.

 ### 2: Why Spikes::getCurrentTime() returns a time greater than the largest spike time (in the general case)?